thangchung/coffeeshop-on-dapr/README.md

-# coffeeshop-on-nomad
+# coffeeshop-on-dapr

-The .NET coffeeshop application runs on Nomad and Consul Connect
+The .NET coffeeshop application runs on Dapr

 # Services